dyne/dnscrypt-proxy/README.markdown

 [![DNSCrypt](https://raw.github.com/jedisct1/dnscrypt-proxy/master/dnscrypt-small.png)](https://dnscrypt.org)
 ============

-DNScrypt is a protocol for securing communications between a client and a DNS resolver, using high-speed high-security elliptic-curve cryptography.
+DNSCrypt is a protocol for securing communications between a client and a DNS resolver, using high-speed high-security elliptic-curve cryptography.